 Reporting Cyber Events

 The proliferation of cyber incidents and cyber-efficient crime poses a significant threat to consumers and the US financial system.
 FinCEN publishes this advisory to help financial institutions understand the Bank Secrecy Act (BSA) obligations related to cyber events and cyber-efficient crime.
 This advisory emphasizes how BSA reporting helps US authorities fight cyber incidents and cyber-efficient crime.

 Advisory states should consider any cyber incident a suspicious transaction.
-A financial institution must send complete and accurate SARs and contain all SAR-related cyber information, such as IP addresses, virtual wallet information, and cyber incident information.
+A financial institution must send complete and accurate SARs that contain all SAR-related cyber information, such as IP addresses, virtual wallet information, and cyber incident information.
 Also, FinCEN recommends that financial institutions include information about the cyber system in their BSA / AML monitoring efforts.

 Furthermore, information sharing must be shared, including cyber information, between money laundering, terrorism financing, and reporting to protect and report against cyber-effective crime.
-This information sharing should be done with:
+This information sharing should be done with the following: